tynx/SMSChallenge/README.md

 Architecture / Design
 ---
 * First step of the authentication is a normal login with a username and a password.
 Usernames for VPN can be distincted by a prefix.
-* If this login was successful, the SMSChallenge-module sends a challenge(one-time-token) in form of an sms.
+* If this login was successful, the SMSChallenge module sends a challenge (one-time-token) in form of an sms.
 This challenge has to be entered into the VPN client.
 This is the second authentication step.

 * MySQL is used for storing the users and their passwords.
 The SMSChallenge-module is a simple plugin for one of the biggest RADIUS-Server (Freeradius).

 * Users can be synchronised against an Active Directory (AD) Group via LDAP (done in PHP).
-This feature minimizes the effort of an administrator to keep track of VPN-Users which should (not) have acceess.
-Don't worry if you don't use AD/LDAP, you can work with normal SMSChallenge-internal accounts.
+This feature minimizes the effort of an administrator to keep track of VPN-Users which should (not) have acceess. ** Don't worry if you don't use AD/LDAP, you can work with normal SMSChallenge-internal accounts. **

 * A simple WebGUI written in PHP allows administrators to manage the VPN-Users and their access.
 * An even simpler CLI provides a bashy way of managing users.
 (Not very complete at this stage of the project).